vivekmhetre07/project-of-to-do-web-app/README.md

-# project-of-to-do-web-app
+# Todo App
-to do list using html, CSS &amp; JS
+A simple Todo built using React.